Metal's Property, Stress, and Strain

 - True stress-strain curve gives a true indication of deformation characteristics because it is based on the instantaneous dimension of the specimen.

-- In engineering stress-strain curve, stress drops down after necking since it is based on the original area.
+- In the engineering stress-strain curve, stress drops down after necking since it is based on the original area.

 - The flow curve of many metals in the region of uniform plastic deformation can be expressed by the simple power law.